 Privacy and Cookies

-Pseudomyxoma Survivor is governed under UK legislation.
+Pseudomyxoma Survivor is governed by UK legislation.
 The data we collect from you may be processed outside the EU.
 Your permission is always requested when you share your information with us.

 Information we collect from you